net-vinothkumar/selenium-demo/README.md

 This project is an example of UI automated functional test for Google home page and search using Selenium and Cucumber.

-Test scenarios are described in the feature files located here ./src/test/resources/com/automatedtest/sample.
+Test scenarios are described in the feature files

-For more info about this project, read the article ["UI automated test project example with Selenium, Cucumber and Java"](https://medium.com/@lucie.duchemin/ui-automated-test-project-example-with-selenium-cucumber-and-java-b33788bd11c4)
+For more info about this project, read the article ["UI automated test project example with Selenium, Cucumber and Java"]

 ## Installation ##